-The septum of the heart is a wall of tissue that separates the left and right sides of the heart.
+The septum of the heart is a wall of tissue that separates the left and right sides of the heart and enables blood to flow as it should.
 It consists of the atrial septum and the ventricular septum.

 The atrial septum separates the left and right atria, while the ventricular septum separates the left and right ventricles.

 The heart’s septum is critical for ensuring that blood flows properly through the heart.

 If the septum does not form properly in the womb, it can result in a septal abnormality.
 These problems are relatively common and may resolve spontaneously.
 However, some abnormalities can cause serious health problems, such as stroke.

 This article discusses the septum of the heart, its structure, and its function.
 It also covers septal abnormalities.

 The heart’s septum is a wall separating the right and left sides of the heart.
 The heart has two upper chambers called atria and two lower chambers called ventricles.

 The heart’s septum comprises the atrial septum, which separates the atria, and the

 A heart that develops typically should not have holes in the septum that allow blood to flow between the atria or ventricles.
 Instead, proper blood flow should only occur between the atria and ventricles.

 However, some people are born with congenital heart abnormalities that can cause holes in the septum.
 These holes are called septal abnormalities.
 They can range from tiny to very large and can develop in different parts of the septum.
 They may